JCorellaFSL/Nebula-Protocol/TEMPLATE_STAR_GATE.md

 - [ ] Documentation updated
 - [ ] No critical bugs or blockers

-### 🔀 CREATE STAR SYSTEM
+### 🔀 ADD MORE STAR SYSTEMS
-If issues are found but constellation scope is too large:
+If issues are found and constellation needs further decomposition:
-- [ ] Break constellation into Star Systems
+- [ ] Add additional Star Systems to better organize work
 - [ ] Create `STAR_SYSTEM_[X.Y]_[NAME].md` for focused fixes
+- [ ] Reorganize existing Star Systems if needed
-- [ ] Address issues in granular star systems
+- [ ] Address issues in granular components
 - [ ] Re-attempt Star Gate passage

+**Note:** Star Systems should already exist.
+This is about adding MORE if needed, not creating them for the first time.

 ### 🔄 ROLLBACK
 If major architectural issues discovered: